 Hi there!
-I'm a second year PhD student here at Berkeley, working on autonomous robotics and 3D mapping.
+I'm a second year PhD student here at Berkeley, working on autonomous robotics and optimal control.
 I am advised by Prof. Claire Tomlin in the Hybrid Systems Lab.
-I am also a member of the Berkeley AI Research lab.
-I did my undergrad in electrical engineering at Princeton.
+I am also a member of the Berkeley AI Research lab, and I am supported by an NSF Graduate Research Fellowship.
+I did my undergrad in electrical engineering at Princeton (Class of '15).

-Outside of research, I like to play intramural ultimate frisbee and softball, and lately I've started getting back into acoustic guitar.
+Outside of research, I like to play squash and ultimate frisbee, read historical fiction, and lately I've started getting back into acoustic guitar.

-I am fundamentally interested in two related areas of robotics:
+I am fundamentally interested in a couple different research areas and how they intersect with the broad field of robotics:

 Basically I'm interested in how robots should make good decisions.
 In optimal controls, we pose this question as an optimization problem over some time horizon, call the solver, and go.

 Reinforcement learning is another approach to robot decision making.
 Here, rather than solve an explicit optimization problem, we pose the robot's interaction with its environment as a Markov Decision Process (MDP) and leverage tools from dynamic programming and supervised learning (like deep neural networks) to solve the MDP.